-The guidelines of GridTemplate design , below, will help you ensure that the information obtained during the scanning your template, is the information you think, and that diary generation proceeds uneventfully (many of the guidelines below should also be followed for plain Quark Files).
+The guidelines of GridTemplate design , below, will help you ensure that the information obtained during the scanning your template, is the information you think, and that diary generation proceeds uneventfully (many of the guidelines below should also be followed for plain Quark files and InDesign files).

-➢If the Allow Odd Pages on Left box is grayed-out, then this means that you still have one or more facing pages master pages.
-Remove these master pages and then this option will be enabled (this option only exists in QuarkXPress version 8 and above).
+➢When using QuarkXPress, if the Allow Odd Pages on Left box is grayed-out, then this means that you still have one or more facing pages master pages.
+Remove these master pages and then this option will be enabled (this option only exists in QuarkXPress version 8-2023).

 Even though GridTemplates should not use facing pages, output files can use facing pages, which is almost always the case.

 So, for example, using a 2-page GridTemplate where the first page is 55 and the second is 56, generates an output file where all the pages are either 55 or 56, instead of 1, 2, 3, 4 ...

 This causes errors in tokens replacement and Saras since the entire file is only made up of pages 55 and 56.